-OVERVIEW: The Bothin Foundation supports social services, education, the arts and environmental causes in San Francisco, Marin, Sonoma and San Mateo counties.
+OVERVIEW: The Bothin Foundation supports social services, education, the arts, and environmental causes in San Francisco, Marin, Sonoma and San Mateo counties.

-So, Bothin fills an important niche, but keep in mind what they won't fund.
-The foundation doesn’t give cash for website development or computer software.
-It “generally” does not fund hospitals (some exceptions are made for public hospitals and community clinics).
-And the foundation only gives grants to K-12 schools that exclusively service children with learning differences and developmental disabilities.
+Grants from the Bothin Foundation generally fall into range of $5,000 to $50,000.
+View the funder’s grantmaking history on its About page.
+The Bothin Foundation focuses on the Bay Area, specifically San Francisco, Marin, Sonoma, and San Mateo counties.
+It generally does not fund hospitals (some exceptions are made for public hospitals and community clinics).
+Also, the foundation only gives grants to K-12 schools that exclusively service children with learning differences and developmental disabilities.

 The Bothin Foundation has an open application process online, and it will only fund an organization every four years.
 There are three deadlines per year that coincide with board meetings and decision-making.
 Direct general questions to the staff at 415-561-6540 or to individual staff members via email.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).